thibaut-neoledge/azure-docs.fr-fr/articles/iot-hub/iot-hub-java-java-c2d.md

      ms.date="09/13/2016"
      ms.author="dobett"/>

-# Didacticiel : Envoi de messages cloud-à-appareil avec IoT Hub et Java
+# <a name="tutorial:-how-to-send-cloud-to-device-messages-with-iot-hub-and-java"></a>Tutorial: How to send cloud-to-device messages with IoT Hub and Java

 [AZURE.INCLUDE [iot-hub-selector-c2d](../../includes/iot-hub-selector-c2d.md)]

-## Introduction
+## <a name="introduction"></a>Introduction

-Azure IoT Hub est un service entièrement géré qui permet d’autoriser des communications bidirectionnelles fiables et sécurisées entre des millions d’appareils IoT et un serveur d’applications principal.
-Le didacticiel [Prise en main d’IoT Hub] explique comment créer un concentrateur IoT, l’utiliser pour configurer une identité d’appareil et coder une simulation d’appareil qui envoie des messages d’appareils à cloud.
+Azure IoT Hub is a fully managed service that helps enable reliable and secure bi-directional communications between millions of IoT devices and an application back end.
+The [Get started with IoT Hub] tutorial shows how to create an IoT hub, provision a device identity in it, and code a simulated device that sends device-to-cloud messages.

-Ce didacticiel s’appuie sur l’article [Prise en main d’Azure IoT Hub].
-Cette rubrique vous explique les procédures suivantes :
+This tutorial builds on [Get started with IoT Hub].
+It shows you how to:

-- À partir du back end de votre application, envoyez des messages cloud-à-appareil vers un appareil unique via IoT Hub.
+- From your application cloud back end, send cloud-to-device messages to a single device through IoT Hub.
-- Recevez des messages cloud-à-appareil sur un appareil.
+- Receive cloud-to-device messages on a device.
-- À partir du back end de votre application, demandez l’accusé de réception (*commentaires*) pour les messages envoyés à un appareil depuis IoT Hub.
+- From your application cloud back end, request delivery acknowledgement (*feedback*) for messages sent to a device from IoT Hub.

-Vous trouverez des informations supplémentaires sur les messages du cloud vers les appareils dans le [Guide du développeur d’IoT Hub][IoT Hub Developer Guide - C2D].
+You can find more information on cloud-to-device messages in the [IoT Hub Developer Guide][IoT Hub Developer Guide - C2D].

-À la fin de ce didacticiel, vous exécutez deux applications de console Java :
+At the end of this tutorial, you run two Java console applications:

-* **simulated-device**, une version modifiée de l’application créée dans [Prise en main d’Azure IoT Hub] qui se connecte à votre IoT Hub et reçoit les messages cloud-à-appareil.
+* **simulated-device**, a modified version of the app created in [Get started with IoT Hub], which connects to your IoT hub and receives cloud-to-device messages.
-* **send-c2d-messages**, qui envoie un message cloud-à-appareil à l’appareil simulé par le biais d’IoT Hub, puis reçoit son accusé de réception.
+* **send-c2d-messages**, which sends a cloud-to-device message to the simulated device through IoT Hub, and then receives its delivery acknowledgement.

-> [AZURE.NOTE] IoT Hub offre la prise en charge de plusieurs plateformes d’appareils et plusieurs langages (notamment C, Java et Javascript) par le biais des Kits de développement logiciel (SDK) d’appareils Azure IoT.
-Pour obtenir des instructions détaillées sur la façon de connecter votre appareil au code de ce didacticiel, et à Azure IoT Hub de manière générale, consultez le [Centre de développement Azure IoT].
+> [AZURE.NOTE] IoT Hub has SDK support for many device platforms and languages (including C, Java, and Javascript) through Azure IoT device SDKs.
+For step-by-step instructions on how to connect your device to this tutorial's code, and generally to Azure IoT Hub, see the [Azure IoT Developer Center].

-Pour réaliser ce didacticiel, vous avez besoin des éléments suivants :
+To complete this tutorial, you need the following:

-+ Java SE 8. <br/> [Préparer votre environnement de développement][lnk-dev-setup] décrit l’installation de Java pour ce didacticiel sur Windows ou Linux.
++ Java SE 8. <br/> [Prepare your development environment][lnk-dev-setup] describes how to install Java for this tutorial on either Windows or Linux.

-+ Maven 3. <br/> [Préparer votre environnement de développement][lnk-dev-setup] décrit l’installation de Maven pour ce didacticiel sur Windows ou Linux.
++ Maven 3.  <br/> [Prepare your development environment][lnk-dev-setup] describes how to install Maven for this tutorial on either Windows or Linux.

-+ Un compte Azure actif.
-(Si vous ne possédez pas de compte, vous pouvez créer un compte d’évaluation gratuit en quelques minutes.
-Pour plus d’informations, consultez la page [Version d’évaluation gratuite d’Azure][lnk-free-trial].
++ An active Azure account.
+(If you don't have an account, you can create a free trial account in just a couple of minutes.
+For details, see [Azure Free Trial][lnk-free-trial].)

-## Réception de messages sur le périphérique simulé
+## <a name="receive-messages-on-the-simulated-device"></a>Receive messages on the simulated device

-Dans cette section, vous modifiez l’application de l’appareil simulé que vous avez créée dans [Prise en main d’Azure IoT Hub] pour recevoir des messages cloud-à-appareil à partir d’IoT Hub.
+In this section, you modify the simulated device application you created in [Get started with IoT Hub] to receive cloud-to-device messages from the IoT hub.

-1. À l’aide d’un éditeur de texte, ouvrez le fichier simulated-device\\src\\main\\java\\com\\mycompany\\app\\App.java.
+1. Using a text editor, open the simulated-device\src\main\java\com\mycompany\app\App.java file.

-2. Ajoutez la classe **MessageCallback** suivante comme classe imbriquée à l'intérieur de la classe **App**.
-La méthode **execute** est appelée lorsque l’appareil reçoit un message d’IoT Hub.
-Dans cet exemple, l’appareil notifie toujours le concentrateur qu’il a terminé le message :
+2. Add the following **MessageCallback** class as a nested class inside the **App** class.
+The **execute** method is invoked when the device receives a message from IoT Hub.
+In this example, the device always notifies the hub that it has completed the message:

     ```
     private static class MessageCallback implements